Tuning mechanisms for stringed instruments: Threaded pegs and pins

 Some pegs and pins are threaded with a shallow, fine thread.
 They are not tapered, but straight, and they go into straight-sided holes.

 Like tapered pins, threaded pins must be set in a pin block of fairly hard wood, such as cherry or white oak, or they will not stay in tune well.
-Some pin block woods come from endangered trees.
+Some pin block woods come from endangered species.
 Some specialized plywoods can also be used (piano pin block stock or the die maker's ply used for rotary dies).

 Threaded tuners are durable, will take very high string tensions.
 They do not push outwards on the hole and wedge the wood apart, which can reduce the risk of splitting it.
 They can be set in blind holes, which allows the wood to retain more strength for a given weight.
 They can, however, also be set in holes drilled right through the wood, to look like older pins.
 Threaded pins can be installed with an arbor press, and do not need to be re-set, but should be backed off a few turns when changing a string to keep pin height even.